 For the purposes of this indicator, data is collected through the Department of Public Health's biannual Connecticut School Health Survey (CSHS), Youth Behavior Component.
 While the survey has been consistently conducted since 2005, this particular survey question was inserted in 2007.
-The survey asks students in grades 9-12 the following: "The survey then allows one of five options (strongly agree, agree, not sure, disagree, strongly disagree), from which two are combined for this indicator: strongly agree and agree.
-The data has shown a positive increase since 2007, from 85.2% to 87.3%, with the greatest increasing seen in Hispanic or Latino students (76.8% to 86.0%).
+The survey asks students in grades 9-12 the following: "Do you agree or disagree that your family loves you and gives you help and support when you need it?"
+The survey then allows one of five options (strongly agree, agree, not sure, disagree, strongly disagree), from which two are combined for this indicator: strongly agree and agree.
+In 2015, 85% of students said they felt loved and supported by their family.
+White non-Hispanic students were more likely to feel love and support (87.9%) compared to Black non-Hispanic students (77.5%) or Hispanic students (82.5%).
+The data has remained statistically similar since 2007, however, an increase was seen in Hispanic or Latino students (76.8% to a high of 86.0% in 2013).